5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 GRANT DROP ANY TABLE TO user

-REVOKE command is used to withdraw or take back some or all the user’s access privileges to the database given by using the GRANT command.
+REVOKE command is used to withdraw or take back some or all the user’s access privileges to the database objects given by using the GRANT command.

 Syntax: